Toyota Material Handling

-Brett Wood is president & CEO of Toyota Material Handling North America (TMHNA), the industry leader in forklift sales.
-TMHNA is comprised of three main group companies: Toyota Material Handling U.S.A., Inc. (TMHU); Toyota Industrial Equipment Mfg., Inc. (TIEM); and The Raymond Corporation.
-Together, the TMHNA companies’ produce an average of 1,620 forklifts per week, and one in three forklifts sold in North America is either a Toyota or Raymond product.
+TMHNA is comprised of two main group companies: Toyota Material Handling (TMH) and The Raymond Corporation.
+Together, the TMHNA companies produce an average of 1,600 forklifts per week, and one in three forklifts sold in North America is either a Toyota or Raymond product.

-TMHU, the number one forklift brand in North America, offers a full line of material handling solutions including forklifts, automated guided vehicles, fleet management services and tow tractors.
-The Raymond Corporation is the leading provider of electric forklifts in North America.
-TIEM is a zero-landfill forklift manufacturing facility in Columbus, Indiana.
+Toyota, the number one forklift brand in North America, offers a full line of material handling solutions including forklifts, automated guided vehicles, fleet management services, scissor lifts and tow tractors, and operates a zero-landfill forklift manufacturing facility in Columbus, Indiana.
+The Raymond Corporation, the leading provider of electric forklifts in North America, also offers automated forklifts, fleet management services and is headquartered in Greene, NY.

-TMHNA develops, manufactures and distributes award-winning material handling products from 1.8 million square feet of manufacturing and office space, including three plant locations in Columbus, Indiana; Greene, New York; and Muscatine, Iowa.
-With annual revenue over $3 billion, TMHNA has more than 8,000 people and over 310 dealer locations to support Toyota and Raymond customers.
+TMHNA develops, manufactures and distributes award-winning material handling products from nearly three million square feet of manufacturing and office space, including five plant locations in Columbus, Indiana; East Chicago, Indiana; Greene, New York; Muscatine, Iowa; and Oakville, Ontario, Canada.
+With annual revenue of approximately $4 billion, TMHNA has more than 10,000 associates and more than 300 dealer locations to support Toyota and Raymond customers throughout North America.

-In addition to his position as president & CEO of TMHNA, Wood serves as a board member for TMHU, TIEM and The Raymond Corporation.
+In addition to his position as president & CEO of TMHNA and senior executive officer of TICO, Wood serves as a board member for TMH and The Raymond Corporation.

-Wood’s previous positions include TMHU president; vice president of marketing, product, strategic planning and training operations; and dealer development.
-He has worked in the material handling industry since 1989.
+Wood’s previous positions included president of Toyota Material Handling U.S.A., Inc.; vice president of marketing, product, strategic planning and training operations; and dealer development.
+He has worked in the material handling industry since 1989 and in 2018 was selected as Industry Week’s “Manufacturing Leader of the Week” award.

-Wood gives back to the forklift industry by serving as Chairman of the Board of Directors for the Industrial Truck Association.
-He previously served as the ITA’s General Engineering Committee Chairman.
-Wood also is a member of the Manufacturers Board of Advisors of the Material Handling Equipment Distributors Association and the Board of Governors for the Material Handling Industry, serving as their Vice President.
+Wood gives back to the material handling industry serving as Chairman of Material Handling Industry (MHI), having also served as President, Vice President and is currently a member of their Board of Governors.
+He previously served as the Chairman of the Board of Directors for the Industrial Truck Association (ITA) and as the ITA’s General Engineering Committee Chairman and currently serves on the ITA Executive Committee.
+Wood also served as a member of the Manufacturers Board of Advisors of the Material Handling Equipment Distributors Association (MHEDA).
+He is the first TICO executive to be elected to these industry board positions.

-He contributes to both Modern Materials Handling magazine’s editorial advisory board and the Electric Power Research Institute’s Industry Advisory Council.
-In addition, he sits on the advisory board for the California State Soccer Association, SafetyBeltSafe USA, the national nonprofit organization solely dedicated to child passenger safety, and Team Kids, a nonprofit organization focused on empowering children to change the world.
+He previously contributed to both Modern Materials Handling magazine’s editorial advisory board and the Electric Power Research Institute’s Industry Advisory Council.
+In addition, he was on the board of the California State Soccer Association for 6 years serving as Vice President and was a soccer league president for 10 years.
+Wood was also a Board member of SafetyBeltSafe USA, the national nonprofit organization solely dedicated to child passenger safety, and Team Kids, a nonprofit organization focused on empowering children to change the world.
+He also dedicates significant time to the Make-A-Wish foundation.